AitchisonLab/feature-per-cell/README.md

  3) Next, ensure that Conda is installed.
 Conda is a tool for managing virtual Python environments.
 See [this website](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) for instructions on installing conda.
 Be sure to download the version that works for your processor (x86_64 or M1 Silicon)
  4) Using Conda, set up two virtual Python environments - one is used for segmenting peroxisomes, the other for cells.

     First, set up the environment for segmenting peroxisomes.
-Using the Terminal, `cd` to your downloaded perox-per-cell repository directory using the command
+Using the Terminal, `cd` to your downloaded feature-per-cell repository directory using the command

     `cd [path to downloaded repository]`